stts-se/tillstudpub/audio_streaming/README.md

 The reason for switching to the TODO ...
 More information on the motivation behind the AudioWorkletNode can be found here: https://hoch.io/assets/publications/icmc-2018-choi-audioworklet.pdf

+The downside of using AudioWorkletNode is that it is not fully supported by Firefox yet.
+It works with Google Chrome, however.

 # Usage